-Chamber eyes full-time director
+Chamber eyes

-Commerce manager and a \$5.50 for wives. weekend leadership conference were two key proposals ference would be held for the presented to the Chamber purpose of getting commun-Board of Directors Tuesday ity leaders away where they morning as part of a farreaching program for the
+Commerce manager and a \$5.50 for wives. weekend leadership conference were two key proposals ference would be held for the presented to the Chamber purpose of getting commun-Board of Directors Tuesday ity leaders away where they morning as part of a farreaching program for the coming year.

-Chamber President Carl Pursell unveiled the ambitious program, jammed with act vity and innovation, for board approval.
+Chamber President Carl Pursell unveiled the ambitious program, jammed with activity and innovation, for board approval.

-Key points in the Chamber's 1966 "Blueprint for Progress" include chamber representation at City Commission and Township Board meetings and backing for formation of a downtown parking author-
+Key points in the Chamber's 1966 "Blueprint for Progress" include chamber representation at City Commission and Township Board meetings and backing for formation of a downtown parking authorer the additional cost.
+John Kamego of Michigan industry had expressed support for a full-time manager. want to become re-identified to Rev. Castner with the Chamber.

-Pursell told the Board that one of the goals of the Finance Committee is to prepare for a full-time manager.
-A raise of basic Chamber dues would be needed to cover the additional cost.
+Pursell told the Board that one of the goals of the Finance Committee is to prepare for a full-time manager. gress.
+A raise of basic Chamber dues would be needed to cov-